AnnMarieW/dash-pylette/README.md

 Configure Pylette

 2. **Sort Colors By** - will sort the color palette by the frequency or the luminance (perceived brightness).
-3. **Color Quantization Mode** - to sepecify the color quantization method - either using K-Means (default) or Median-Cut algorithms.
+3. **Color Quantization Mode** - to specify the color quantization method - either using K-Means (default) or Median-Cut algorithms.
 4. **Palette Color Count** - set the number of colors in the palette
 5. **Resize** - resize the image to a more manageable size before beginning color extraction.
 This significantly speeds up the extraction, but reduces the faithfulness of the color palette.
-2. **Generate Palette**: Let Pylette work its magic and extract a color palette from the selected image.
+6. **Generate Palette**: Let Pylette work its magic and extract a color palette from the selected image.

 Use the generated Color Palette

-5. **Explore**: Explore the extracted colors and pick your favorites using the color picker.
+7. **Explore**: Explore the extracted colors and pick your favorites using the color picker.
-4. **Set Frame Color**: Set the selected color as the frame color for the image to see it in action.
+8. **Set Frame Color**: Set the selected color as the frame color for the image to see it in action.
-5. **Experiment**: Try out different images, algorithms, and sorting methods to discover unique color combinations.
+9. **Experiment**: Try out different images, algorithms, and sorting methods to discover unique color combinations.
-6. **Copy the Color Palet**: Use the generated color palette in your onw project!
+10. **Copy the Color Palette**: Use the generated color palette in your onw project!

 ### To run the app locally